USF-IMARS/zoo-taxonomy-to-darwin-core/documentation/meeting-notes_2022-02-22.md

 * event is sampling event in event table - env data goes there or in MoF if necessary
 * reference "sampling protocol" in the event file so that all the information doesn't need to be stated in the file
 * one big cruise event, one sampling event for each, aliquot count events are not split up into individual events because they do not have unique MoF data for each
+* for the event Lat/lon we should use `LAT in` and `LON in` - these are the exact points for when the instrument entered the water

 # TODO
 * Need to define protocol or else find a reference for the std protocol being used.